 Since last year the Italian airline Alitalia ceased operations, in its place the Italian government founded ITA Airways.
-In 2022 the ministry of economy, owner at the moment of the airline, is looking to sell the company.
-Although the state plans to sell, it signed new aircraft lease and purchase deals.
-In this post we’ll look further into the composition of ITA Airways’ fleet in 2022.
+In 2022 the ministry of economy, sole owner at the time of the airline, started looking to sell the company.
+In 2023 the Italian government reached an agreement to sell off the carrier to the Lufthansa Group.
+In this post we’ll look further into the composition of ITA Airways’ fleet in 2023.

 ITA Airways’ predecessor, Alitalia, was highly inefficient in terms of fleet structure.
 The old airline used to operate a mixture of aircrafts from different manufacturers, such as: